Some Things About Me

 ‘Beato Goes To’ series of books are authored by Sucheta Rawal.
 A few years ago, when Sucheta was searching for children’s books that teach kids about travel and cultures, she couldn’t find many.
-She wanted kids everywhere to learn about each other’s environments and customs, so they grow up to be informed and accepting global citizens.
+She wanted kids everywhere to learn about each other’s surroundings and customs, so they grow up to be informed and accepting global citizens.
 Sucheta drew on her own personal experiences from traveling around the world to create a series of picture books that would teach young readers about far off places and spotlight the diversity we have on this planet.
 The stories were inspired by actual kids Sucheta met and the illustrations based on places she visited.
 Many of the facts found in the books Sucheta learned herself during her travels!

 Sucheta Rawal is an award-winning food and travel writer, cooking instructor and philanthropist.
 She has traveled to 77 countries (and counting) with a mission to raise awareness of global cultures through meaningful travel, culinary explorations, and community interaction.

 Sucheta was born and brought up in India.
 As a kid, she accompanied her social worker grandmother to volunteer at schools and shelters and realized early on how important it was to serve one’s community.
 Sucheta graduated from Georgia State University with a Masters in Finance and worked in investment banking, market research and human capital consulting, before realizing her true passion was learning and giving back.
 Her vacations to Russia and Morocco, where she volunteered at a boarding school and women’s empowerment center, inspired her to get out of the cubicle, and uncover facts of life by encountering everyday people around the world.
 Since then, she transitioned from being a tourist to a meaningful traveler.
 Now she educates others how they can also forge friendships across nationalities, race, religions and customs.